eliJaimes/AngularBootCampExercisePart3/NOTES.md

 ```

 - We might want to create a high order function where we can configure the user types for the route

+## Modify the isLoggedFunctional guard to be a high order function

+- A high order function is a function that returns a function, in our case we want this because we want to configure valid user types for the route